igwgames/nes-starter-kit/guide/section_5/chr_ram.md

 First, we need a tile to animate.
 We'll use the water again.
 Copy the first corner of the water tile into a set of blank tiles, then create a second animation tile next to it.
 This time, we will want to put these files into a separate file from our other chr data.
-NES Screen tool has an option under the `Patterns` -> `Save Chr` menu to `Save Selection`.
+NEXXT has an option under the `Patterns` submenu -> `Save Chr` menu to `Save Selection`.
 Select both 8x8 tiles, and choose to save these into the `graphics` folder as `graphics/ocean_tiles.chr`.

 ![ocean tiles](../images/ocean_tiles_wont_you_take_me_by_the_files_take_me_to_uhh_idk.png)

 Now, we need to put those tiles into the game.
 To keep the code simple, we will put this data into the main code bank - for your game you may want to use another bank.
-At any rate, add the following code into `source/neslib_asm/crt0.asm`, around our other chr code:
+At any rate, add the following code into `graphics/graphics.config.asm`, around our other chr code:

 ```asm